Git-PratikVyas/FastAPI-for-GenAI/1_ai-model-service/README.md

 ## Step 8: Deploy the Service

-**Why**: Deployment makes your service accessible to users, like serving your dish at a restaurant.
+Deployment makes your service accessible to users.

 **Instructions**:
 1. Create a `Procfile` for deployment (e.g., on Render):